A mobile app prototype aimed at helping college students better organize their lives.

 Figma, Miro, Illustrator, Microsoft Teams, Discord, Google Meet

-To complete this project, students read about GDD from About Face (4th Edition), pitch ideas for a mobile app, vote and form teams, and prototype an app from scratch using GDD.
-In addition to creating the prototype as a team, students collectively create a research report and individually create process pages for their portfolios.
-(This is an example of what a process page might look like.)
+To complete this project, students read about GDD from About Face (4th Edition), pitch ideas for a mobile app, vote and form teams, and prototype an app from scratch.
+In addition to creating the prototype as a team, students collectively create a Research Report and individually create Process Pages for their portfolios.
+(This is an example of a Process Page.)

-Opus was created as a teaching resource to help students taking Interaction Design I online during the Covid-19 pandemic better understand the GDD process.
-Students had access to my Miro whiteboard and were able to follow alongside my work and ask me questions via Discord, a messaging app.
+Opus was created as a teaching resource to help students taking this class online during the Covid-19 pandemic better understand the GDD process.
+Students had access to my Miro whiteboard and were able to follow along and ask questions via Discord, a messaging app.
 While the bulk of the work was completed in Spring 2021 alongside the class, the project was finalized in November 2022 (when I found time in my schedule!).

 In the following sections, I'll explain GDD in more depth, walk you through each phase of GDD utilized on this project (Research, Modeling, Requirements, Frameworks, Refinement), and discuss lessons I learned while working on this project.

 Opus was created using Goal-Directed Design (GDD) as its guiding method.
-(Note: GDD was modified to fit the parameters of a 16-week class.)
-GDD resulted from the work done at the Cooper design agency, founded by Alan Cooper.
-Cooper believed that interaction design would help solve many software issues.
-“Persona" as it relates to design, was created at Cooper.
+GDD was used at the Cooper design agency, founded by Alan Cooper.
+Cooper created the concept of the “persona," a design technique often borrowed by other design methods.
 Additionally, Alan Cooper and Kim Goodwin, a Cooper alum, were on the formative advisory board for the Interaction Design Association (IxDA) while another Cooper alum, Robert Reimann, was the first president.